Famous Female Firsts: Aretha Franklin and 57 Trailblazing Women Who Made History

 Hillary Clinton, first female presidential nominee (major party)

 In 2016, Hillary Rodham Clinton, former First Lady, Senator, and Secretary of State, was nominated by the Democratic Party as their presidential candidate.
 She was the first woman from a major party ever to achieve this feat.
 Clinton was not the first woman to run for POTUS, however, that was Victoria Woodhull, who ran unsuccessfully in 1872.
-Next, meet the women who are changing the lives for other women across the world.
+Woodhull is one of the 9 incredible women you didn’t learn about in history class that you should know.